-Gross margin for the three months ended September 30, 2024 was 51%, compared to 52% in the same period in the prior year.
-The decrease is attributable to overall lower sales volumes and increased third-party expenses related to the Company's ecommerce business and such expenses have been increasing as a result of an ecommerce industry trend.
+The gross margin for the three and six months ended December 31, 2024 was 47% and 49%, respectively, compared to 54% and 53% in the same periods in the prior year.
+The decrease is attributable to period over period change in customer and product mix and to increased third-party expenses related to the Company's ecommerce business and advertising and such expenses have been increasing as a result of an ecommerce industry trend and building brand awareness.